raspberrypilearning/comic-character/en/step_4.md

 title: What is string formatting?
 ---

 A "string" is a data type in JavaScript and other programming languages.
-Data types are groups of data tell the program how we want to use data.
+Data types are groups of data that tell the program how to use data.
 You can format strings using template literals or concatenation.

 Here are examples of how they work: